 - 500 pounds or the Threshold Planning Quantity (“TPQ”), whichever is less, for extremely hazardous substances.

-EHS will complete and submit a single Tier II Report for all of the University facilities located in Hyde Park and submit them the following state and local emergency agencies:
+EHS will complete and submit a single Tier II Report for all of the University facilities located in Hyde Park and submit them to the following state and local emergency agencies:

 - Illinois Emergency Management Agency (“IEMA”);